advancedresearch/the_century_of_satire/source-criticism.md

 1. There is no recorded name of any ordinary, poor Early Christian in the 2nd century
 2. There is no reliable external reference to Christianity from the 1st century
+3. There is no reliable method to distinguish reliable oral traditions from unreliable sources

 ### 1. There is no recorded name of any ordinary, poor Early Christian in the 2nd century